Cardinals vs. Athletics Player Props Betting Odds

 Rooker Stats

-- Brent Rooker has 77 hits with 13 doubles, a triple, 19 home runs, 37 walks and 49 RBI.
-He's also stolen two bases.
+- Brent Rooker has recorded 79 hits with 13 doubles, a triple, 19 home runs and 37 walks.
+He has driven in 49 runs with two stolen bases.

 Rooker Recent Games